pretix/pretix-docs/docs/guides/widget.md

 #### Opening the widget dynamically

-You can call a function to open the widget dynamically in response to a user action.
+You can call a function to open the widget dynamically in response to user action.
 This is similar to the behavior of the [pretix Button](widget.md#pretix-button), but you can call it from any part of your website's code.

-Usually, this will open an overlay with your ticket shop.
+Calling the function will open an overlay with your ticket shop.
 In some circumstances, such as missing HTTPS encryption or a small screen size, it will open a new tab instead.
-Therefore, only call this function in direct response to a user action, otherwise most browsers will block it as an unwanted pop-up.
+Therefore, only call this function in direct response to user action, otherwise most browsers will block it as an unwanted pop-up.

 Call `window.PretixWidget.open`, which has the following signature: